jeffThompson/DesigningWithData/Week02_RepresentingNumbers/README.md

 * Create a visualization for the NY Times on animal sleep duration
 * Show at least two and no more than five data-points
 * Use any media and format you want
-* Bring your finished proejct to class next week
+* Bring your finished project to class next week

 ***